upa/sa46t/README.md

 encapsulated packets arrives at SA46T1.
 Then, packets are decapsulated and sent to the Stub Network.

-This implementation is not _routeing daemon_.
+This implementation is not a _routeing daemon_.
 It just provides sa46t tunnel interface.
 Therefore you have to set up some routing entity. e.g. configure static route to sa46t interface and redistribute static in _router ospf_ with quagga.